Kethsar/ytarchive/README.md

 		Automatically save any downloaded data and files if not having ffmpeg run when sigint is received.
 You will be prompted otherwise.

-	--no-save
-		Do not save any downloaded data and files if not having ffmpeg run when sigint is received.
-You will be prompted otherwise.

 	--threads THREAD_COUNT
 		Set the number of threads to use for downloading audio and video fragments.
 The total number of threads running will be